santraj611/Productivito/README.md

 By graphs, Which can be catagorised by mothly or weekly uses.

 ### Current Known Bugs:
-- App does not store data when pc shutdowns.
+- App does not store data when pc shutdowns or under unexpected terminations.
+(Solved)
 - Make the database file be stored in some safe location.

 ### Improvment Thoughts: